Where to Camp for Free in the South Island

 On the outskirts of the Fiordland National Park, Thicket Burn campsite is one of the main accesses to the famous Lake Hauroko, New Zealand’s deepest lake.

 Location: Fiordland.
-Thicket Burn campsite is about 25km west of Clifden.
+Thicket Burn campsite is about 25km (16 miles) west of Clifden.
 From Clifden follow Lillburn Valley Road to the campsite.

 10. Lindis Pass Historic Hotel

 Needless to say, the Lindis Pass Historic Hotel is not suitable for guests anymore.
 However, overnight stays are still available in the adjacent reserve.
 We bet you never thought you could treat yourself to a free hotel night while you’ve been travelling in New Zealand, ay?

 Location: Otago.
 From State Highway 8 take Old Faithful Road.
 This road is not suitable for bulky caravans.